 The General Certificate of Secondary Education (GCSEs) qualifications were introduced in 1986 and are sat each year by thousands of children across the globe.
-International GCSEs (IGCSEs) were introduced much later but are the same qualification.
+IGCSEs were introduced later but are equivalent in rigour and recognition.
 GCSEs are recognised as a standard qualification in England, Wales, and Northern Ireland but can also be sat in other countries.
 IGCSEs are the international equivalent of this and are recognised in a wider range of countries.